42nacosta/IRPHackathon/README.md

 # IRPHackathon
-A visualizer for data sourced from SkillCorner to section into US Soccer games into small clips and share!
+A visualizer for data sourced from SkillCorner to section US Soccer games into small clips and share!